Diophantine Geometry over Groups VIII: Stability

+Hence, by theorems 2.5 and 2.9 in [Se3] and using our notation, a value of the parameter subgroups $<d_0,p>$ or $<d_0,q>$, may extend to at most $excep^1_{Cov}$ families of specializations of the subgroup $Wit$ that satisfy the properties (i)-(iv), and hence to at most $excep^1_{Cov}$ families of specializations of the elements that appear in a fixed normal forms of a fixed set of generators of $Wit$, and are contained in rigid vertex groups, edge groups, or subgroups that are generated by edge groups that are adjacent to an abelian vertex group in one of the rigid or solid limit groups that are mapped into $Wit$.

-By construction, given a bundle (graded limit group) along the first diagram associated with $Cov(p,q)$, there are finitely many (universal) duo limit groups associated with it.
-Given a fiber in such a bundle, there are boundedly many duo families of these duo limit groups that are associated with the given fiber (i.e., boundedly many values of the parameters $d_0$ that are associated with the given fiber).
-We set $Fam^1_{Cov}$ to be the maximal number of such duo families that are associated with a fiber along the first diagram.
-We further set (the capacity) $Cap^1_{Cov}$ to be: $Cap^1_{Cov} \, = \, Sum^1_{Cov} \cdot Fam^1_{Cov}$.
+By the construction of the duo limit groups that are associated with the completions that appear in the diagram $Diag_1$, and as we did in the proof of proposition 4.2, given a fiber of one of the completions that appear along the diagram, $Diag_1$, there are at most boundedly many rectangles of the duo limit groups, $Duo^1_1,\ldots,Duo^1_{t_1}$, that are associated with that fiber.
+We set $rec^1_{Cov}$ to be that bound on the number of rectangles (of $Duo^1_1,\ldots,Duo^1_{t_1}$) that can be associated with a fiber (of a completion in $Diag_1$).